-New York City is the nation's largest short-term rental market, facilitated by hosting websites such as Airbnb, HomeAway, VRBO, FlipKey, Booking.com, and others.
+New York City is the nation's largest short-term rental market, facilitated by hosting websites such as Airbnb, VRBO, FlipKey, Booking.com, and others.
 This is understandable given the high cost of hotel rooms in the city.
 However, New York City has some of the toughest short-term rental restrictions in the county.
 Indeed, most short-term rentals are illegal in New York City.
 Stiff fines have been enacted in an attempt to halt illegal rentals.
 And Airbnb does not permit hosts to have more than one listing at any single address in New York City (but hosts can have listings at different addresses).

 Short-term rentals can be unhosted or hosted.
 With an unhosted rental, the entire dwelling unit is left vacant for the short-term guests to occupy.
 The New York State Multiple Dwelling Law (MDL) establishes the standards for all buildings containing three or more dwelling units.
 The MDL flatly prohibits unhosted rentals of less than 30 days in "Class A" multiple dwellings—buildings occupied by three or more families living independently.
-In 2010, the MDL was amended to provide that Class A multiple dwellings can only be used for "permanent resident purposes"—this means that the units in such dwellings must be occupied for at least 30 or more consecutive days by the same person or family.
+Class A multiple dwellings can be used only for "permanent resident purposes"—this means that the units in such dwellings must be occupied for at least 30 or more consecutive days by the same person or family.
 (MDL, Article 1, Sections 4-7, 4-8.a.)
-Thus, you cannot rent out an apartment in a "Class A" multiple dwelling for less than 30 days, unless a "permanent resident" is present during the entire rental period--a "shared space" rental.
+Thus, you cannot rent out an apartment in a "Class A" multiple dwelling for less than 30 days, unless a "permanent resident" is present during the entire rental period—a "shared space" rental.
 Such a permanent resident must be a "natural person"—that is, a human being; this eliminates corporate hosts.